ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 | D51       | Tu 2pm | CSE B240 | TBA     |
 | D52       | Tu 3pm | CSE B240 | TBA     |

-- Exams: There will be two exams during the quarter, held in the evenings during Week 3 and Week 7 of the Fall quarter.
+*Exams* There will be two exams during the quarter, held in the evenings during Week 3 and Week 7 of the Fall quarter.
 The Final exam is on Wednesday of exam week.

 **Exam 1** Thursday 10/18/2018	8pm-9:50pm